 There are several different ways to plant dahlias, some soak them before planting, others don’t.
 Some grow them in pots and some plant directly on the plant site.
-Some top them for better branching, others don’t.
+Some top them for better branching, while others don’t.
 Experiment and see what works best in your garden.
 Remember to take notes of your learnings so you can make adjustments for the next growing season.

-It is fine to plant dahlias directly on the plant site outdoors, but the risk of frost must be completely over or non-existent.
-By opting to grow them indoors instead, flowering starts about a month earlier.
+It is okay to plant dahlias directly on the planting site outdoors, but the risk of frost must be completely over or non-existent.
+By opting to grow them indoors instead, flowering can start approximately a month earlier.
 Now, let’s start with learning about how to plant your dahlias and what the flower needs to thrive:

 1. TAKE OUT YOUR DAHLIA TUBERS IN WELL TIME.

 Approx. 4 weeks before the risk of frost is completely over in the spring, take out your stored or purchased dahlia tubers.
 Cut off any parts that are moldy or feel soft and spongy.
 If you have a large tuber, you can share it, read about how to share here.

 2. PLANT THE DAHLIA TUBE.